apagade/Test/gitlab-assignment.md

 Switched to branch 'master'
 Your branch is up to date with 'origin/master'.

-$ git merge new-feature-branch -m "Feature: New imaplemented feature" Updating a7add27..f860def
+$ git merge new-feature-branch -m "Feature: New feature" Updating a7add27..f860def
 Fast-forward (no commit created; -m option ignored) README.md | 4 +++-